Reading time: 5 minutes

 - Future income for a non-working partner – Consider the income your partner would need in the future and whether they would need to return to work.

-Most super funds require a copy of the death certificate and most recent Will before paying a claim.
-If there is a valid and binding death benefit nomination in place, your super account balance and insurance proceeds are paid to your beneficiaries as a super death benefit.
+If there is a valid and binding death benefit nomination in place, your super account balance and insurance proceeds will be paid out in the form of a super death benefit.

 Tax and your death benefit